Chinese regulator halts Huya-Douyu game-streaming merger

 Chinese regulator halts Huya-Douyu game-streaming mergerNew

-HONG KONG (AP) — China’s market regulator has blocked the merger of Tencent-backed game streaming platforms Douyu and Huya following an anti-monopoly investigation, as authorities ramp up scrutiny of some of the country’s biggest technology companies.
-Huya and Douyu _ which provide videogame live-streaming services akin to Twitch in the U.S. _ are two of the largest companies of its kind in China.
+HONG KONG (AP) — China’s market regulator has blocked the merger of Tencent-backed game streaming platforms Douyu and Huya following an anti-monopoly investigation.
+That’s as authorities ramp up scrutiny of some of the country’s biggest technology companies.
+The two platforms Huya and Douyu provide videogame live-streaming services akin to Twitch in the U.S. They are two of the largest companies of their kind in China.
 Both count gaming firm Tencent among their investors.
 Authorities say the merger would eliminate and restrict competition.
 The ban is the first instance of regulators prohibiting market concentration in the internet sector.
-The two companies first announced last October that they planned to merge, but market regulators later said that they would review the $6 billion deal.
+The two companies had initially announced last October that they planned to merge.